cram2/cram_teaching/lectures/robot_programming_with_lisp/RPWL_internship_03_TF.md

 ```lisp
 (roslisp:start-ros-node "tf-listener")
 ```
+Change the frames in the turtle_goal_referee/src/room.lisp and /goal-publisher.lisp files to position the goals, trash and depots as you like.
 This will initialize the buffer client.
 Initialize it every time you restart the buffer server.
 ```lisp
 (init-tf-listener)